 the mouth of a labyrinth | Simone Weil

-I’ve read this striking quote from philosopher Simone Weil many times, but haven’t known how to describe what it looks like.
-Here’s the quote, reformatted for easier reading, and edited with feminine pronouns.
+Today a visitor read this post from June 2015.
+The quote below is from philosopher Simone Weil.
+I reformatted her words for easier reading and used feminine pronouns.
 I think this could be about me.
-Maybe about you, too?
-My comments follow.
+Right now.
+Maybe about you?
+My comments follow, lightly edited.

 The beauty of the world is the mouth of a labyrinth.